kahramanmurat/Build-a-Machine-Learning-Web-App-with-Streamlit-and-Python/README.md

 Plot evaluation metrics for binary classification algorithms
 ```
 ```
 Using Python and Streamlit to build beautiful and interactive ML web apps.
 Load, explore, visualize and interact with data, and generate dashboards.
-Our web application will allows users to choose what classification algorithm they want to use and let them interactively set hyper-parameter values, all without them knowing to code!
+Web application will allows users to choose what classification algorithm they want to use and let them interactively set hyper-parameter values.
 ```